Transfer-old-video-tapes-to-DVD

 The 8mm format was trendy from the 1930s through 1960 and was first used by German engineers as an alternative method of recording sound.

-As time went on, it grew in popularity and became a standard way of recording home movies.
+It grew in popularity as time passed and became a standard way of recording home movies.
 It is essential not to let those memories fade away.

-This article aims to provide you with information regarding why you should convert your 8mm tapes to DVD format.
+This article aims to explain why you should convert your 8mm tapes to DVD format.

 Analog Film Like Hi8 And MiniDV Is Outdated Today